What's the difference between the CCOC and a choir?

 Founded in 1968, the CCOC is a world-class ensemble that introduces the magic of opera to children and youth.
 We are one of Canada's oldest children's choruses and known as a world leader in children's opera having commissioned and performed more new works than any other such company on the world.

-The CCOC performs as the children's chorus of the Canadian Opera Company, and produces and performs one fully staged opera each year.
-We believe that arts education through music and drama provides the best foundation for your child's future.
+The CCOC performs as the children's chorus of the Canadian Opera Company, and produces and performs our own staged operas each year.
+Arts education through music and drama provides a uniquely rich foundation in a child’s development.

-In addition, the education and performance opportunities we offer our chorus members is unparalleled anywhere else in Canada.
-Our senior choruses have toured Canada, the USA and Europe and a new tour is in the works for next spring.
+The education and performance opportunities we offer our chorus members are unparalleled anywhere else in Canada.

 But isn't opera written for adults?

-Many operas are, but the CCOC is committed to finding and commissioning repertoire written specifically for young voices.
-Our choristers learn proper singing technique using appropriate material, under the direction of our world-class music staff.
+Many operas are, but the CCOC is committed to producing and commissioning repertoire written specifically for young voices.
+Our choristers learn healthy singing technique using age- appropriate material, under the direction of our world-class music staff.

 Will my child like opera?

 Is it healthy for children to sing opera?

 What makes voice training with the CCOC different than with a choir?